All Episodes

 And the reason we are here today with a vote on repealing and replacing that's going to fail is because the legislative process has been contentious, unorganized, disjointed.

-There's been no unity, there's been secrecy.
+There's been secrecy.

 We've seen all the infighting, the miscommunication.

-We've seen it on TV, we've seen it on radio.
+We've seen it on radio.

-And once that started, I told them before, build consensus before you roll out the bill.
+And once that started, I told them before: build consensus before you roll out the bill.

 Then they rolled out the bill.